mattc972/ImpureCrystal/README.md

 Impure Crystal (name not final) is a Crystal Hack with many changes to the original game.
-Such changes include Running Shoes, Infinite TMs, Physical/Special Split, and many more.
+Such changes include Running Shoes, Infinite TMs, and the Physical/Special Split.

 Future Decisions that I'll probably forget about if I don't put them here: